Parsons Disabled

 Fashion has always been an inherent part of Disability culture.

-We believe that Disability brings a unique perspective to fashion design and that Disabled people should be represented and lead in every aspect of the fashion industry.
+We believe that Disability brings a unique perspective to fashion and that Disabled people should be represented and lead in every aspect of the fashion industry.

 We want to create a fashion curriculum and culture that honors Disability wisdom and where Disabled students can thrive.